 JSC in the library: photo Lara Platman (2009)

-James Stevens Curl is a tenured Professor of Architecture at the School of Architecture and Design, University of Ulster, United Kingdom.
+James Stevens Curl has held Chairs at three universities.
 An Honorary Doctorate of Arts was conferred on him by De Montfort University, Leicester in July 2014 'in recognition of a distinctive contribution to the study of architectural history'.

 His PhD was conferred by the University of London on completion of his pioneering study of the life and works of the architect, Henry Roberts (1803-76).
 In 1991-2 and 2002 he was Visiting Fellow at Peterhouse, University of Cambridge, when he researched and wrote up his study of the impact of Edward Young’s Night Thoughts on the beginnings of the Garden-Cemetery Movement, and also worked on studies of 18th-and19th-century British architecture which resulted in the publication of two major books in 2007 and 2011.
 He has established an international reputation for scholarship, penetrating criticisms, lucidity of style, and thorough investigations in little-known fields of research.